wreiske/meteor-fast-counts/README.md

 ### Publish scoped counts

 Counts that are specific to a user or parameter must be declared within the publish function.
-This will create 1 counter for each user who subscribes.
+This will create 1 FastCount for each user who subscribes.

 ```
 Meteor.publish('countPublish', function(someValue) {
-  return new Counter('countCollection', Collection.find({
+  return new FastCount('countCollection', Collection.find({
   	userId:this.userId,
   	someField:someValue
   }));